wimrijnders/V3DLib/Doc/BuildInstructions.md

 `V3DLib` should compile and run on Raspbian versions from **Jessie** onwards.
 There are compatibility issues with previous versions (Wheezy and before), see the FAQ.

 In general, don't bother with old distributions.
-Use the latest distro instead.
+Use the latest stable distro instead.

 ### Unit Testing